 I recognize that spending money to later get a coupon might not work for everyone, but it might be an option for some.

-Did I forget any other organizations that offer Thanksgiving Assistance Programs?
+Did I forget any other organizations that offer Thanksgiving help and Assistance Programs?
 I hope you have a happy Thanksgiving!